-Syria: US, Russia, regional powers hold talks on conflict
+Syria: No breakthrough at Swiss talks

 War crimes accusations

-Kerry will go on to London on Sunday for further talks with "key regional and international partners" on ending the violence in Syria and the resumption of humanitarian aid deliveries, the State Department said.
+Kerry will go on to London for further talks Sunday with "key regional and international partners" on ending the violence in Syria and the resumption of humanitarian aid deliveries, the State Department said.

-The United States, France and Britain are among Western powers to suggest in recent days that the Syrian regime and its Russian backers could be guilty of war crimes for their actions in Aleppo.
+The United States, France and Britain are among Western powers to suggest in recent days that the Syrian regime and its Russian backers could be guilty of war crimes in Aleppo.

 For his part, Syrian President Bashar al-Assad told a Russian newspaper Thursday there was no other option but "to clean" Aleppo and use it as a "springboard" to push rebel forces out of Syria.